Christmas and New Year Offer thumbImage

 The common misconceptions about the generation MLM plan are:

-• Customers and distributors are mixed together on one level, making tracking messy.
-Generations keep one leader with customers in a clear group.
+• Customers and distributors are mixed on one level: Generations keep one qualified leader with their customers in one clear group for neat tracking.

-• Everyone becomes a new generation at signup.
-New generations start only when the person qualifies at the required rank.
+• Everyone becomes a new generation at sign-up: A new generation starts only when the person qualifies at the required rank.

-• Only people at the top get paid, or it is a pyramid scheme.
-Real MLMs pay on product activity and clear rules, not on pure recruiting.
+• Only people at the top get paid; it is a pyramid scheme: Real MLMs pay for product sales and follow clear rules, not for recruiting alone.

-• Retail sales do not matter.
-Which is wrong because Generation plans highlight customer sales and clean retail tracking for fair rewards.
+• Retail sales do not matter: Retail sales matter a lot; Generation plans highlight customer orders and fair rewards.

-• Money comes easily without coaching.
-Leaders still guide teams, manage ranks, and support performance to earn overrides.
+• Money comes easily without coaching: Leaders still coach teams, set goals, and support results to earn overrides.

 Disclaimer: Global MLM Software do not endorse any companies or products mentioned in this article.
 The content is derived from publicly available resources and does not favor any specific organizations, individuals or products.